Chapter 15 Armour of the Divine Core

 Masked, black CelestCore armour, green glow.
 The aura colder than stone.

-The masked assailant raises a flute—a single, haunting note rings out.
-Vanguard instinctively reacts to a projectile, dodges with all his strength, loses grip of his swords and lands hard on the ground.
-He looks behind him, where the projectile has hit a large tree.
-The trunk suddenly blooms with fluorescent colours glowing in the twilight, and then hisses loudly as it unnaturally melts away.
+The masked assailant raises a bone flute—a blow, no note rings out.
+Vanguard instinctively dodges—the projectile forces him to release his sabres.
+He lands hard.
+Behind him, where the projectile struck—the tree trunk blooms with fluorescent colours, then hisses as it melts away.

-The glow lights up the assailant’s mask—carved with grotesque patterns, twisted colours, hungry fangs, and its bulging eyes staring down every opponent.
-The Riders suddenly lose their balance, one by one, their grips of the chains weaken.
-Then they start coughing uncontrollably, as the smog gets denser.
+The glow is so bright that it reveals the assailant’s mask—carved with grotesque patterns, twisted colours, hungry fangs, and its bulging eyes staring down every opponent.
+The Riders suddenly lose their balance.
+One by one, their grips on the chains weaken.
+They start coughing uncontrollably, as the smog gets denser.

 Jiang collapses to one knee, his good hand clutching his throat, gasping for air.
 “General—”